winitzki/scall/tutorial/programming_dhall.md

 ### Sliding-window aggregation (`scan`)

-### Size-limited aggregation.
-Hylomorphisms with bounded recursion depth
+### Size-limited aggregation and bounded-recursion hylomorphisms

 We have seen the function `streamToList` that extracts at most a given number of values from the stream.
 This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.